kolan72/PoliNorError/README.md

 -    `WithAsyncFallbackFunc<T>`

 If you try to handle a generic func delegate without a corresponding fallback delegate being set, the default value of type will be returned.
+Note that error processors for fallback policies run *before* calling fallback delegate.
+This lets you cancel before calling the fallback delegate if you need to, but if you want to get fallback faster, don't add long-running error processors.
 `FallbackPolicy` can be customized of your implementation of `IFallbackProcessor` interface.

 ### SimplePolicy (appeared in _version_ 2.0.0-alpha)